Blossom History, Family Crest & Coats of Arms

 The name Blossom is an ancient Anglo-Saxon name that was given to a person who was a for a person who was lovely and full of promise.
 This surname was originally derived from the Old English word Blostma, which was used in the 15th century to describe a graceful and self-assured person.

 The surname Blossom was first found in Oxfordshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Blossom family
+Early History of the Blossom family

 This web page shows only a small excerpt of our Blossom research.
 Another 64 words (5 lines of text) are included under the topic Early Blossom History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Blossom has undergone many spelling variations, including Blossom, Blossome, Bloxam, Bloxham, Bloxsome, Blossun, Bloyan, Bloxholmedax, Bloxen and many more.

 Early Notables of the Blossom family (pre 1700)